 We don’t sell products, internet ads, or information about our visitors.
 Our only source of funding is free will donation, and we love our donors!

 When you join the Project as a Member or a Patron, you’ll receive access to our substantial “thank you” benefits.
 We thank our Member-level donors with additional study tools.
 Our Patron-level donors have access to these study tools plus monthly new lessons, and more.
 Please read all about our donation levels and thank you benefits right here.

-I don't have an hour, or my lesson was interrupted.
-Can I still do (or finish) a lesson?
+I don't have time for a full lesson, or my lesson was interrupted.
+Can I still study?

 - Lie down on the floor, breathe and relax, and take a minute to do a “body scan” like the ones at the beginning of almost every lesson.

 - For another minute or two, improvise your way through whatever movements you remember from the lesson, paying attention to the details that interested you during earlier study and noticing how things feel now.

 - Now resume the audio playback.
 You can then jump to any point in the lesson by clicking on the player bar (on mobile try landscape mode or use your phone’s audio player controls).
 Use the 10-second buttons for fine control.